 - 1. Connect external envelope generator output to modulation 2 (no adjustment, its amplitude directly makes the PM modulation, so use a well adjustable external generator or leave open).
 No other external envelopes needed. - 2.
 Use the virtual switchboard to link the 15 harmonics to one of the envelope inputs 1 4 to determine their internal envelope trigger delay. - 3.
-Turn gate on, now the Eurorack note gate signal triggers the internal envelope generators. - 4.
-Optionally, connect the CV pitch and CV velocity inputs - use adjust 1 to control the envelope shape (see Figure 12.1. in the manual) - use slider 16 and adjust 2 to control the relative delays in between, and envelope duration for the 4 possible events.
+Turn gate on, now the gate signal triggers the internal envelope generators.
+Alternatively use modulation 1 as the trigger input, but leave it open if gate is used. - 4.
+Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - use adjust 1 to control the envelope shape (see Figure 12.1. in the manual) - use slider 16 and adjust 2 to control the relative delays in between, and envelope duration for the 4 possible events.